-One project we would like to complete in 2021 is the reading net on the third floor.
+One project we would like to complete this year is the reading net on the third floor.
 Climbers and mountaineers who know how to build the "spiderweb" style nets that we often see hanging between canyons are also welcome to apply.

 A good work ethic, a big smile, and a willingness to do your best are essentials to bring with you.
 Our motto is: Work a little, play a lot...

 Some important things to note:

 1. Mompiche has mosquitoes.
 It is important to bring a good (eco-friendly) insect repellent with you.

 2. We live in a cigarette-free environment (this includes lingering odors from cigarettes) and smoking is not permitted anywhere inside the house, outside the house, or even in the street in front of the house.

-3. There are five affectionate cats on the premises.
+3. There are four affectionate cats on the premises.
 If you are allergic to cats, our house will not be a suitable place for you to stay.

 ONE (small) REQUEST:

-If any volunteers are arriving directly from the USA or EUROPE, we would LOVE it if you could bring any of these hard-to-get items: bicarbonate of soda (baking soda - the biggest box you can find), organic/heirloom seeds (currently seeking: loofah, catnip, nettle, & parsley), and various food items we crave from time to time but can't find in Ecuador (ask what we're craving).
+If any volunteers are arriving directly from the USA or EUROPE, we would LOVE it if you could bring any of these hard-to-get items: organic/heirloom seeds (currently seeking: loofah, catnip, nettle, & parsley), and various food items we crave from time to time but can't find in Ecuador (ask what we're craving).
 We'd really appreciate it if you could bring us any of these things and will happily reimburse.
 Thanks!

 DIY and building projects